kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/github/git_intro.md

 It adopted an open-core business model, with core functionalities remaining free and open-source, and advanced features part of paid tiers.
 It is known for its fully remote company structure and high degree of transparency, documented in a public GitLab Handbook.
 In October 2021, GitLab became a publicly traded company on the Nasdaq under the ticker symbol GTLB.

+> Disclaimer: Contents were collected using google gemini.

 ## Git Client Installation